Kouon-Vocoder-Project/Kouon_Vocoder/README.md

 The project is in preparation, so stay tuned.

-Current progress: in training, progress 330k steps, expected training progress 750k steps.(202312070028)
+Current progress: training failed, progress 1108k steps, but it seems __overfitting__.(202312150750)

 # GPU server provider for vocoder training